innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

 * Create a title that adds more specifications to their problem, such as the operating system they are running on their program
 * Provide enough details to explain their problem (and possibly replicate it)
 * Be courteous and show gratitude to future repliers
-* Lastly, check their grammar before sending in their question..These guidelines help users contribute invigorating and innovative questions that stimulate thought within the community and allow users to have thought-provoking conversations with other hackers, the members of the computer science community.
+* Lastly, check their grammar before sending in their question

+These guidelines help users contribute invigorating and innovative questions that stimulate thought within the community and allow users to have thought-provoking conversations with other hackers, the members of the computer science community.
 At the same time, by asking questions users can maintain the atmosphere of the forum.